Choosing the Best CAD Mouse for AutoCAD

 Sure, this may sound like a subjective recommendation.
-Specially given that it is mostly known as a gaming mouse.
+Especially given that it is mostly known as a gaming mouse.
 Surprisingly, this mouse works great in a professional CAD design environment.

-Indeed, the same design principles that make the G600 an excellent gaming mouse also translate well to the CAD environment.
+Indeed, the same design principles that make the G600 an excellent gaming mouse also translate well into the CAD environment.
 This model features heavily in our office.
 It’s the mouse of choice for AutoCAD products such as Civil3D.
-Mostly, because of the command-oriented approach it’s software uses in its workflow.
+Mostly, because of the command-oriented approach, it’s software uses in its workflow.